 Updated by Dr. Allison Kirsop, November 2016.
-With exams just around the corner, here are a few tips to help you get the best grades you can.
-Procrastination and student life seem to
+Thought I’d bring this one to the front again seeing as it’s that time of year!
+With exams just around the corner, here are a few tips to help you get

 Writing your first literature review can be daunting, and getting started is often the hardest part.
 This article explains how to approach your first literature review and gives some tips on what to include and what to avoid.

 Writing for KirsopLabs – why do it?
 Why on earth would writing for a blog be so important?
 Why would you even bother?
 As an undergraduate looking to get ahead of your peers in the interview stakes,

 The subject of plagiarism always comes up in my workshops for scientific writing skills.
 It’s important to highlight this topic so that you can take steps to make sure you avoid it.

 So you’ve just graduated with a 2:1 chemistry degree, what next?
 Maybe graduation isn’t for a few months yet, but it’s never too early to start looking for your first real job.
 Laura Durechova talks to the Graduate Recruitment Bureau chemistry